dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   }
 ```

-Although Go’s panic mechanism resembles exceptions in other languages, the situations in which panic is used are quite different.
+Although Go's panic mechanism resembles exceptions in other languages, the situations in which panic is used are quite different.
 Since a panic causes the program to crash, it is generally used for grave errors, such as a logical inconsistency in the program; diligent programmers consider any crash to be proof of a bug in their code.
 In a robust program, "expected" errors, the kind that arise from incorrect input, misconfiguration, or failing I/O, should be handled gracefully; they are best dealt with using error values.

 Consider the function regexp.Compile, which compiles a regular expression into an efficient form for matching.
 It returns an error if called with an ill-formed pattern, but checking this error is unnecessary and burdensome if the caller knows that a particular call cannot fail.
-In such cases, it’s reasonable for the caller to handle an error by panicking, since it is believed to be impossible.
+In such cases, it's reasonable for the caller to handle an error by panicking, since it is believed to be impossible.

 Since most regular expressions are literals in the program source code, the `regexp` package provides a wrapper function `regexp.MustCompile` that does this check:
 ```go